w4jbm/MBASIC-Protect/README.md

 The proof-of-concept program I put together is here as BRUTEF.BAS.
 The data from two protected files are included as DATA statements.

-There were several things to tinker with including the order of the counters; whether they counted up (increment), down (decrement), or maybe one of each; what their range of values were (did they start at 0 or 1 or something else?); and whether they were used a before (pre) or after (post) the XOR operation.
+There were several things to tinker with including the order of the counters; whether they counted up (increment), down (decrement), or maybe one of each; what their range of values were (were they based with 0 or 1 or something else?); and whether they were used a before (pre) or after (post) the XOR operation.

 I tried a couple of combinations before hitting on the right one.
 In the process I found there is both a Pre and Post adder and that the counters did count down to 1 (with hitting zero likely causing the zero flag to reset the value).